Logo Futurismo

 In this parish, as well as enjoying unique moments, you can take the opportunity to visit and get to know the region’s two monuments:

 • Ermida de Santo Cristo: built in 1876.
-However, in September 1880, the chapel suffered a fire, and its reconstruction was promoted by the Baron of Ribeiro and blessed in January 1882;
+However, in September 1880, the chapel suffered a fire, and its reconstruction was promoted by the Baron of Ribeiro, who blessed it in January 1882.

-• Ermida de Nossa Senhora das Almas: curiously, this Christian temple also suffered a fire in which it was practically destroyed — reconstruction work was necessary;
+• Ermida de Nossa Senhora das Almas: Curiously, this Christian temple also suffered a fire, which nearly destroyed it; reconstruction work was necessary.

 Don’t forget to visit the natural heritage of Fajã do Calhau:

-• Fajã das Almas Viewpoint: with breathtaking views over one of the most beautiful fajãs in São Jorge and the island of Pico;
+• Fajã das Almas Viewpoint: with breathtaking views over one of the most beautiful fajãs in São Jorge and the Pico Island;

 • Poça da Fajã das Almas: a bathing area with clear water and magnificent views over the island of Pico;